Philadelphia’s Local Breweries and Craft Beers

 Details:324 W. Main Street, Lansdale, Montgomery County | (610) 715-1512 | roundguysbrewery.com

 Ship Bottom Brewery

 Sold in a few bars clustered around the nano-brewery, the products focus on subtle flavors that don’t overpower the beer.
 As co-owner Robert Zarko says, “We put in just enough to make you guess what’s in it.”
 Some of those correct guesses would decipher bacon and maple syrup in a stout and pumpkin in an imperial-style ale.
-The veteran home brewers hope to expand their line of 10 beers and move into a bigger facility.
+Tours with the veteran home brewers are available by appointment only.